JamesKindon/jkindon.github.io/blog/_posts/2023-09-21-hydejack-github-pages-docker-containers.md

 -  Gridview for blogs is pretty nice
 -  Dark/light mode options are handy
 -  Forms was important
--  This blog is used my own technical dumping ground for me to refer to, so Search was important
+-  This blog is used as my own technical dumping ground for me to refer to, so Search was important

 You can use the free version just as easily, the process is the same, you will just have different theme configurations.
 In fact, I did the entire build outside of the contact form on the free version prior to upgrading.
 It's fantastic.